soverenio/docs/docs/getting-started/quick-start.md

     helm repo add soveren https://soverenio.github.io/helm-charts
     ```

-5. Install the Soveren Agent using the `<TOKEN>` that you obtained on the step 1:
+5. Install the Soveren Sensor using the `<TOKEN>` that you obtained on the step 1:
     ```shell
     helm install -n soverenio soveren-agent soveren/soveren-agent --set digger.token="<TOKEN>"
     ```